 Do you have college math credit for a course after Calculus II?

-Students who do not start in 105 or have advanced college credit most commonly take the Mainstream Calculus (115-116-215-216) sequence.
+Students taking a math class who do not start in Math 105, and do not have college credit beyond calculus typically start with the Mainstream Calculus (115-116-215-216) sequence.
 These courses focus on the ways that mathematics can be used to model real-life scenarios and understand the world around us.

 Mainstream Sequence Placement

 What course you start in will depend on your previous experience with calculus, such as AP Calculus.